A Manual is available for the Hobrough Grinder

 Set above the box - and driven in opposite directions by a continuous flat belt - two pulleys were fitted, each holding an electromagnetic clutch controlled by mercury switches tripped by the table dogs.
-With one clutch engaged - say for travel of the table left to right - drive then passed, via a V-belt, from a pulley on the clutch output shaft, to a further shaft above fitted with a pinion that engaged the table rack.
+With one clutch engaged - say for travel of the table left to right - the drive then passed, via a V-belt, from a pulley on the clutch output shaft, to a further shaft above fitted with a pinion that engaged the table rack.
 When the table tripped the stop dog at the end of its travel, the other clutch was automatically engaged, the rotation of the output shaft reversed and the table moved in the opposite direction.

 When operated by hand, one turn of the table's longitudinal handwheel produced a travel of approximately 2" - the wheel able to be disengaged against a spring-plunger for safety reasons when power drive was engaged.